Greg-R/T41EEE/README.md

-### Version T41EEE.7 T41 Software Defined Transceiver Arduino Sketch
+### Version T41EEE.8 T41 Software Defined Transceiver Arduino Sketch

 This is the "T41 Extreme Experimenter's Edition" software for the T41 Software Defined Transceiver.
 The T41EEE was "forked" from the V049.2 version of the T41-EP software.
-T41EEE is fundamentally different from the mainstream T41-EP code in that it adopts C++ rather than C.  C++ language features will be gradually introduced in the next releases.
+T41EEE is fundamentally different from the mainstream T41-EP code in that it adopts C++ rather than C-style code.
+C++ language features will be gradually introduced in the next releases.

 Purchase the book "Digital Signal Processing and Software Defined Radio" by